-The Athletic Training Educational Program prepares students to sit for the NATABOC national examination.
-Successful completion of the NATABOC national examination is required in order for the student to work as an entry-level Certified Athletic Trainer.
+The Athletic Training Educational Program prepares students to sit for the Board of Certification (BOC) national examination.
+Successful completion of the BOC examination is required in order for the student to work as an entry-level Certified Athletic Trainer.
 Students will typically take this exam during their last semester at North Park.
 The Athletic Training Education Program (ATEP) has a competitive admission process.
 Entrance into North Park does not guarantee entrance into the Athletic Training Educational Program (ATEP).
 Application to the ATEP is made during the spring semester of the student's first year.
 Interested students will receive an application packet during the first week of EXS 1610.
 Students will be informed of their status in early April.
+The entire application packet is maintained in the program director's office and can be accessed upon request at any time.
 Transfer students should contact the Athletic Training Program Director.
-If accepted into the formal ATEP, transfer students will have to successfully complete all 56 credits for the major at North Park.
+If accepted into the formal ATEP, transfer students will have to successfully complete all 58 required credits for the major at North Park.